Frank J. Wilson

 Frank John Wilson (May 19, 1887 – June 22, 1970) was best known as the Chief of the United States Secret Service and a former agent of the Treasury Department's Bureau of Internal Revenue, later known as the Internal Revenue Service.
-Wilson most notably contributed in the prosecution of Chicago mobster Al Capone in 1931, and as a federal representative in the Lindbergh kidnapping case.
+Wilson notably contributed in the prosecution of Chicago mobster Al Capone in 1931, and as a federal representative in the Lindbergh kidnapping case.

 Early life

 Frank J. Wilson was born in Buffalo, New York, on May 19, 1887.
 During World War I Wilson served for the United States Army for a brief stint before being honorably discharged in 1919 due to poor eyesight.
 In the same year Wilson became the Chief New York State Investigator for the United States Food and Drug Administration.
 This was short lived as Wilson then worked for the Department of Justice Fair Price Commission in 1920.
 In the same year Wilson took the opportunity to work for the United States Department of the Treasury as part of the Internal Revenue Bureau's intelligence unit until 1936.
 During this time Wilson helped on the Al Capone investigation, the Lindbergh kidnapping, and the Huey Long assassination.
 Overall, not much is known about Wilson's early life other than his career due to lack of information.